 While signal characteristics are not specific, they generally are as follows 1,3

-- solid tumour portion is usually of low signal
+- solid tumor portion is usually of low signal

 - if there is an associated simple serous fluid containing hydrosalpinx this may be low signal

-- if there is an associated simple haemorrhagic fluid containing hydrosalpinx this may be high signal
+- if there is an associated simple hemorrhagic fluid containing hydrosalpinx this may be high signal

-- solid tumour component is often homogeneously or heterogeneously low or of intermediate signal
+- solid tumor component is often homogeneously or heterogeneously low or of intermediate signal

 - if there is an associated simple serous fluid containing hydrosalpinx this may be of high signal